cch0/fun-with-infrastructure-as-code/terraform/README.md

 dev -> group -> team -> project
 ```

-When executing Terraform scripts for each level (grou, team, project), always executes the scripts inside `infra` directory first.
+When executing Terraform scripts for each level (group, team, project), always executes the scripts inside `infra` directory first.
 This will also populate Terraform remote state with folder/project information such as folder-id, project-id, etc which is needed by other resources.

 ## Remote State Management

 The terraform scripts uses a GCS Bucket for storing remote states.
-The directoy structure in this bucket has the same structure as the directory structure in the source repository.
+The directory structure in this bucket has the same structure as the directory structure in the source repository.

 What this means is that no two directories share the same prefix in the Terraform's backend configuration.